Home > Become a Notary > How to Become a Rhode Island Notary

 What kind of notarizations are allowed in Rhode Island?

-Rhode Island law allows the following three types of notarizations.
+Rhode Island law allows the following four types of notarizations:

-Electronic notarization - This type of notarization requires the signer and the electronic notary to meet physically in the same room within face-to-face proximity of one another.
-However, the notarization is performed on an electronic document using electronic signatures, an electronic notary seal, and an electronic notarial certificate.
+Electronic Notarizations – This type of notarization requires the signer and the electronic notary to meet physically in the same room within face-to-face proximity of one another.
+However, the notarization is performed on an electronic document using electronic signatures, an electronic notary stamp, and an electronic notarial certificate.

-Remote online notarization – The signer appears remotely before an online notary via audio-visual communication technology.
-The notarization is performed on an electronic document using electronic signatures, an electronic notary seal, and an electronic notarial certificate.
+Remote Online Notarizations on Electronic Documents – The signer appears remotely before a remote online notary via communication technology.
+The notarization is performed on an electronic document using electronic signatures, an electronic notary stamp, and an electronic notarial certificate.

 What are the steps to become an electronic notary in Rhode Island?